goetas/twital/doc/templates.rst

 ------------------

 Twital will try to respect almost all whitespaces that you type.
-To remove whitespaces between HTML tags you can use the ``t:spaceless`` attribute:
+To remove whitespaces between HTML tags, you can use the ``t:spaceless`` attribute:

 .. code-block:: xml+jinja